schwa/MastodonAgain/README.md

   - All the other actions
   - Open in browser
   - Disable reposts
-- A real API - right now Service.swift is just a bunch of hard coded GET/POST URLRequests.
-I have some experiments going on in jwight/wip branch to improve this
 - A real Status Detail view - right now just shows JSON :-)
 - A real Account Detail view - again just ~~JSON~~ basic placeholder UI
 - A thread view